siderolabs/talos/website/content/v1.3/talos-guides/upgrading-talos.md

 ---
 title: "Upgrading Talos Linux"
-description: "Guide on upgrading a Talos Linux machine."
+description: "Guide to upgrading a Talos Linux machine."
 aliases:
   - ../guides/upgrading-talos
 ---

-OS upgrades, like other operations on Talos Linux, are effected by an API call, which can be sent via the `talosctl` CLI utility.
+OS upgrades are effected by an API call, which can be sent via the `talosctl` CLI utility.
-Because Talos Linux is image based, an upgrade is almost the same as installing Talos, with the difference that the system has already been initialized with a configuration.

 The upgrade API call passes a node the installer image to use to perform the upgrade.
-Each Talos version has a corresponding installer.
+Each Talos version has a corresponding installer image, listed on the release page for the version, for example [{{% release %}}](https://github.com/siderolabs/talos/releases/tag/{{% release %}}).

 Upgrades use an A-B image scheme in order to facilitate rollbacks.
 This scheme retains the previous Talos kernel and OS image following each upgrade.
 If an upgrade fails to boot, Talos will roll back to the previous version.
-Likewise, Talos may be manually rolled back via API (or `talosctl rollback`).
-This will simply update the boot reference and reboot.
+Likewise, Talos may be manually rolled back via API (or `talosctl rollback`), which will update the boot reference and reboot.

-Unless explicitly told to `preserve` data, an upgrade will cause the node to wipe the [EPHEMERAL]({{< relref "../learn-more/architecture/#file-system-partitions" >}}) partition, remove itself from the etcd cluster (if it is a control node), and generally make itself as pristine as is possible.
+Unless explicitly told to `preserve` data, an upgrade will cause the node to wipe the [EPHEMERAL]({{< relref "../learn-more/architecture/#file-system-partitions" >}}) partition, remove itself from the etcd cluster (if it is a controlplane node), and make itself as pristine as is possible.
-(This is generally the desired behavior, except in specialised use cases such as single-node clusters.)
+(This is the desired behavior except in specialised use cases such as single-node clusters.)

-*Note* that the default since Talos version 1.0 is to specify the Kubernetes version in the machine config.
-This means an upgrade of the Talos Linux OS will not apply an upgrade of the Kubernetes version by default.
+*Note* An upgrade of the Talos Linux OS will not (since v1.0) apply an upgrade to the Kubernetes version by default.
 Kubernetes upgrades should be managed separately per [upgrading kubernetes]({{< relref "../kubernetes-guides/upgrading-kubernetes" >}}).

-Each release of Talos Linux includes the latest stable Kubernetes version by default.
+## Supported Upgrade Paths

+Because Talos Linux is image based, an upgrade is almost the same as installing Talos, with the difference that the system has already been initialized with a configuration.
+The supported configuration may change between versions.
+The upgrade process should handle such changes transparently, but this migration is only tested between adjacent minor releases.
+Thus the recommended upgrade path is to always upgrade to the latest patch release of all intermediate minor releases.

+For example, if upgrading from Talos 1.0 to Talos 1.2.4, the recommended upgrade path would be:

+* upgrade from 1.0 to latest patch of 1.0 - to v1.0.6
+* upgrade from v1.0.6 to latest patch of 1.1 - to v1.1.2
+* upgrade from v1.1.2 to latest patch of 1.2 - to v1.2.4

 ## Before Upgrade to {{% release %}}